 Saving with travel rewards is part art, part science, and all awesome!
 While you can use rewards to save on all types of travel, the term is most commonly used when referring to pleasure travel.

 The most lucrative travel savings practices generally focus on obtaining discounts on the most expensive items.
 However, travel rewards can be used for anything dealing with travel.
 We’ve used it to pay for rental cars, day trips, and upgraded seats.
 And, while some people take using travel rewards to an extreme, you don’t have to do anything fancy to make a huge impact.
 Just chase the important rewards and redeem them for free travel!
-Check out our review on the Discover Miles Card for some great info on rewards!

 To get the biggest bang for your buck, you’ll want to focus your efforts on the really big items.
 I like to call these the “Holy Trinity of Travel Rewards.”
 They are: